Home » Comedy Movies

 Out: 11 January 2013 (U.S. Dates)

 When newlyweds (Wayans and Atkins) move into their dream house, they quickly find they’re not alone.
 But it’s not the house that’s haunted, it’s her that is possessed with spirits – or as he calls it – “relationship baggage.”
 Soon he’s using the help of a psychic (Swardson), a priest (Cedric) and ghost hunters to exorcise her.
 R-rated parody of ‘Paranormal Activity’, ‘The Devil Inside’ and other “found footage” movies.
-Wayans was one of the creators of ‘Scary Movie’ but this looks far worse.
-The first joke in the trailer is a fart gag and it goes downhill from there.
+Wayans was one of the creators of ‘Scary Movie’ but this is an ultra low budget solo enterprise that isn’t in the same league.
+Fart gags are considered a highlight.
 Stay away.
 Unless you’re 14.
+[Critics (via Rotten Tomatoes): 10%] [Public (via IMDB): 5.0] – Avoid

 Movie 43